ksingh7/go-automate-google-calendar-bulk-invites/Readme.md

-# Google Calendar Automated Events
+## Automate Google Calendar Bulk Invites : Powered by Golang
 This tool levarages Google Calendar API and automate calendar events creation to specified guests with a specified event start and end time.

 Use Case